automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gorgosaurus.md

 # Gorgosaurus
-## Description: Might this tyrannosaur have been a species of Albertosaurus?
+## Might this tyrannosaur have been a species of Albertosaurus?